More evidence Oklahoma officials are profiting for protecting criminal enterprise!

 Here is the real secret.
 There never was a loophole.
 That was always a ruse for an excuse.
 Officials needed something to blame.
 The scheme was always and still is a simple matter of key people inside the Oklahoma Tax Commission willing to accept false claims and tuck those away insuring no one else will ever see those.

 How can someone with a history of failed banks and business; allegations, lawsuits, convictions for financial wrongdoings freely roam the state selling tax credits received by filing false claims.
-Be exposed for their fraud then walk right in and help right a law to insure the scheme is protected.
+Be exposed for their fraud then walk right in and help right a law to ensure the scheme is protected.
 Then in spite of all that file a second false claim and state officials totally disregard.

 Uncovered OTC documents and Altus Venture financial records have been reported to and made available to every state official and lawmaker.
 Yet not one has shown any interest in acting to investigate, stop the fraud or recover stolen money.
 Yet all are quick to defend the crime and protect the criminals.